Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-We next build an untethered robot with two pouch tubes as soft limbs, that are each independently powered with only $\sim\SI{0.2}{\watt}$ (Supplementary Material section~S1) by a \SI{3}{\volt} air pump, connected to a \SI{3.7}{\volt} LiPo battery with \SI{380}{\milli\ampere\hour} (Fig.~4C, fig.~S3 and fig.~S4).
-The total weight of the assembled robot equals \SI{76.7}{\gram}, which is $\sim6$ times lower than the maximum force two pouch-based limbs can provide (fig.~S15).
-When we turn the pumps on, we observe the robot autonomously, cyclically hopping at a rate of $\sim\SI{2}{\hertz}$, with each hopping cycle characterized by a stance phase (Fig.~4D,E) followed by a swing phase (Fig.~4F,G).
-The untethered robot covers $\sim6$ body lengths in $\SI{3.2}{\second}$ on a flat metal surface (movie~S5), moving with a speed of $1.93 \pm 0.07$ BL/s ($\SI{18.1}{\centi\meter\per\second}$) (fig.~S6), which is one order of magnitude faster than untethered soft fluidic robots \cite{cheap_valves}, and comparable to the state-of-the-art untethered robots that implement any other soft technology \cite{hair_clip} (fig.~S7 and table~S2).
+We build an untethered robot with two pouch tubes as soft limbs, each requiring only $\sim\SI{0.06}{\watt}$ of fluidic power (Supplementary Material section~S2 and fig.~S17), and each connected to its own \SI{3}{\volt} air pump, powered by a \SI{3.7}{\volt} LiPo battery with \SI{380}{\milli\ampere\hour} (Fig.~4C, fig.~S3 and fig.~S4).
+The total weight of the assembled robot equals \SI{76.7}{\gram}, which is $\sim6$ times lower than the maximum force two pouch-based limbs can provide (fig.~S19).
+When we turn the pumps on, the robot starts to cyclically hop at a rate of $\sim\SI{2}{\hertz}$ (movie~S5), with each hopping cycle characterized by a stance phase followed by a swing phase (Fig.~4D).
+The untethered robot moves with a speed of $1.93\pm\SI{0.07}{\BL\per\second}$ ($\SI{18.1}{\centi\meter\per\second}$) (fig.~S22), which is one order of magnitude faster than untethered soft fluidic robots \cite{cheap_valves}, and comparable to state-of-the-art untethered soft robots \cite{hair_clip} (fig.~S27 and table~S3).
+Under the tested conditions, the robot locomotes with a cost of transport $\sim11$, in the same order of land animals of comparable size such as mice \cite{adaptive_morphogenesis}, and with Froude number $\sim0.16$ (Supplementary Material section~S4).